letsgogeeky/transcendence/README.md

 	* AI (pre-defined level of difficulty)
 	* Other players on different devices (using the same keyboard keys)

-#### 🎯 Matchmaking System
-- User can create a match
-- User can join a match
-- User can leave a match
-- User can view other users' match history
-- User can view other users' match stats
-- User can view other users' match achievements

 #### 🏆 TOURNAMENTS